 Monday - Friday: 9am - 4pm Weekends and Public Holidays Saturday: 9.30am - 5pm Sunday: 9.30am - 5pm Closed Good Friday, Christmas Day and Boxing Day

-Did you know the E. G. Waterhouse National Camellia Gardens turn 50 in July 2020?
+Did you know the E. G. Waterhouse National Camellia Gardens turned 50 in July 2020?

 Our community’s passion for nature has made the Gardens an incredibly popular site for visitors and residents alike.
 The pathways, contemplation corners, picnic areas, birdlife, and yes, flowers are wonderful all year round.

 There are hundreds of different camellia cultivars growing at the Gardens.
 The camellias flower from the start of autumn till early springtime and are at their best between April and August each year.
-Visit any day that the sun shines or drop in on a cold winter's day for the atmosphere, and a warming drink at the Teahouse.
+Visit any day that the sun shines for the atmosphere, and a coffee at the Teahouse.

 The site’s rich history goes back further than 1970.
 The land was first noted for potential sale in 1825 and was advertised for auction in 1855.
 It was eventually sold (in part) to Thomas Holt and became part of his Sutherland Estate before it was obtained by the Matson family and turned into the popular recreational area known as the Matson Pleasure Grounds in the early 1900s.
 During this time it existed as a picnic and boating area for locals and was even used to host a visit by the Crown Prince of Japan and officers of the visiting Japanese fleet in 1905.

 The area was sub-divided during the war years and the reserve that was left became Kareena Park.
 From there it was transformed into the Gardens we all know and love today.